queilawithaQ/documentation/_pro/continuous-deployment/aws-s3.md

 ### S3 Permissions Policy

-To upload new application versions to the S3 bucket specified in the deployment configuration, we need at least _Put_ access to the bucket (or a the _appname_ prefix).
+To upload new application versions to the S3 bucket specified in the deployment configuration, we need at least _Put_ access to the bucket (or the _appname_ prefix).
 See the following snippet for an example.

 ```json
 {